hchiam/kivy-game/README.md

 # kivy-game
-Example Kivy Game - Following Python Manual Tutorial.
+Example Kivy games - following python manual tutorial and online tutorials.

 * Install dependencies as per instructions on kivy.org.
 * Make sure to follow the applicable install instructions and get the right version for your computer (Mac/PC/etc.).